 Land-based measures include those that regulate stationary and mobile sources of pollution on land.
 Analysis of land-based measures is presented in three phases.
-First, a systematic review of available public policies, laws and regulations identifies the set of policies, by country, aimed at reducing SOX and PM pollution from land-based sources.
+First, a systematic review of available public policies, laws and regulations identifies the set of policies, by country, aimed at reducing $SO_X$ and PM pollution from land-based sources.
 Land-based sources of pollution include stationary sources, such as power generation facilities and industrial plants, and mobile sources, such as trucks, cars, and buses.
-Land-based emissions also include non-point source emissions, though those are typically not relevant for anthropogenic sulphur dioxide (SO2) and PM2.5 emissions.
-Second, analysis of emission inventory data identifies sectoral reductions in SO2 and PM emissions.
-Third, analysis of regional data from air quality monitoring stations identifies compliance with PM2.5 standards.
+Land-based emissions also include non-point source emissions, though those are typically not relevant for anthropogenic sulphur dioxide ( $SO_2$ ) and $PM{2.5}$ emissions.
+Second, analysis of regional data from air quality monitoring stations identifies compliance with $PM{2.5}$ standards.